-The Garrison Border Town of Elvas and its Fortifications is a Unesco World Heritage Site, inscribed in the World Heritage list in 2012.
+The Garrison Border Town of Elvas and its Fortifications is a UNESCO World Heritage Site, inscribed in the World Heritage list in 2012.
 Elvas is a Portuguese city in Alentejo, near the Portuguese-Spanish border.

-Porto is a coastal city in northwest Portugal known for its stately bridges and port wine production.
-In the medieval Ribeira (riverside) district, narrow cobbled streets wind past merchants’ houses and cafes.
+Porto is a coastal city in Northwest Portugal known for its stately bridges and port wine production.
+In the medieval Ribeira (riverside) district, narrow cobbled streets wind past merchants’ houses and cafés.

-The Landscape of the Pico Island Vineyard Culture is a Unesco World Heritage Site on Pico Island.
+The Landscape of the Pico Island Vineyard Culture is a UNESCO World Heritage Site on Pico Island.
 The vineyard is divided into plots protected by walls.

 The Alcobaça Monastery is a Roman Catholic church situated in the town of Alcobaça, in Oeste Subregion.
 The religious community was established in the medieval period by the principal Portuguese King, Afonso Henriques, in 1153, and kept up a nearby relationship with the Kings of Portugal all through its history.

 The Monastery of Batalha (Portuguese: Mosteiro da Batalha), literally the Monastery of the Battle, is a Dominican convent in the municipality of Batalha, in the district of Leiria, in the Centro Region of Portugal.
-Originally, and officially known, as the Monastery of Saint Mary of the Victory
+Originally, and officially known, as the Monastery of Saint Mary of the Victory.

-The Jerónimos Monastery or Hieronymites Monastery, is a former monastery of the Order of Saint Jerome near the Tagus river in the parish of Belém, in the Lisbon Municipality, Portugal.
+The Jerónimos Monastery, is a former monastery of the Order of Saint Jerome near the Tagus river in the parish of Belém, in the Lisbon Municipality, Portugal.
 Belém Tower (Portuguese: Torre de Belém) or the Tower of St Vincent is a fortified tower located in the civil parish of Santa Maria de Belém in the municipality of Lisbon, Portugal.